guillaume-osmo/rdkit-osmordred/rdkit/Chem/Osmordred/README.md

 - Reduce batch size for memory-constrained systems
 - Monitor memory usage with large datasets

-### Version Compatibility
+### current Version
-- Version 1: 1,599 descriptors
-- Version 2: 3,585 descriptors
+- current Version : 3,585 descriptors
-- Use version 2 for maximum descriptor coverage

 ## Contributing

 The Osmordred module is part of RDKit.
 For issues or contributions:
 1. Check the RDKit issue tracker
 2. Ensure Osmordred support is enabled in your build
-3. Test with both versions (1 and 2) of descriptors